shubik22/privatestate/README.md

 module.exports = Utils;
 ```

-When we write our tests, we can't access `helper` when we require our file. `private-state` lets us access it.
+When we write our tests, we can't access `helper` when we require our file. `privatestate` lets us access it.

 Expose your function like this:
 ```
-var privateState = require('private-state');
+var privateState = require('privatestate');

 function helper() {
   return 'helper';